svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_quasiquotation/index.md

 ### Expansion of quasiquotatations

-The functions `qq_expand` and `qq_expand_list` below are mostly just translations of Bawden's lisp functions with the same name.
+The functions `qq_expand` and `qq_expand_list` below are mostly just translations of Bawden's lisp functions with the same names.
 One difference is that I have removed the cases that deal with back-quote as no back-quotes will appear when doing this bottom-up traversal.